Guide to Selecting the Right Lease Management Software

 Explain why you need lease management software to help get your company leadership on board.
 The best way to go about this is to highlight the financial risk and complexity of managing your organization’s second largest expense in a manually updated spreadsheet that is prone to error.
 With multiple locations under your organizations leasing purview, the demand for real-time data, financial performance, and document storage is high.

 Without a dedicated lease management system, you’re looking at a bunch of spreadsheets with manual data entry as a means to track lease contracts, assets, capital projects, and more.
-That is a time-consuming process.
+That is a time-consuming process, especially with complex leases.
 Performing calculations required by ASC 842, like your lease liability and right-of-use asset (ROU), in spreadsheets is at risk of a miscalculation and audit failure.
 From that spreadsheet, your leasing data is then manually entered into accounting software or ERP systems.

 When you rely on manual processes, mistakes and inaccurate information are more likely to creep into your books.
-Typos, incorrect formulas, and simple human error are eliminated when you work with software designed around the intricacies of lease accounting.
+Typos, incorrect formulas, and simple human errors are eliminated when you work with software designed around the intricacies of lease accounting.
+Effective tenant communications starts with an administration software that provides full transparency into your financial requirements, renewal deadlines, with customizable reporting that powers a commercial real estate operators day-to-day.

 The Importance of Lease Document Management

 Spreadsheets and calculations aren’t the only things to worry about either.
-Contracts, embedded leases, lease abstracts, as well as any number of reports are all a part of the lease management lifecycle.
-With a lease management software, all data and documents are stored on a centralized platform.
+Contracts, embedded leases lease abstracts, as well as any number of reports are all a part of the lease management lifecycle.
+With a lease management software, all data and documents are stored on a centralized platform, housing all relevant data.

 Compliance is also difficult to manage with spreadsheets and documents spread all across the company.
 FASB’s ASC 842 property lease guidelines require data sharing between real estate teams and any auditors involved in the process.
 If you’re managing these contracts manually, that means finding these documents on your hard drive or various file servers, creating PDFs, and emailing them out.